 3. Damien Fowkes

 'I hope I killed him.
 I’ve been planning it for weeks.'
 That's what Fowkes was heard to say shortly after plunging a shiv into the neck of Ian Huntley in 2011.
 The seven-inch wound only narrowly missed Huntley's jugular vein.
-Holly Wells and Jessica Simpson's killer was extremely lucky to survive.
+Holly Wells and Jessica Chapman's killer was extremely lucky to survive.

 Fowkes, now something of a folk hero among inmates at Frankland Prison in County Durham, pleaded guilty to attempted murder.